cscheid/cscheid.net/_posts/2012-02-29-so-you-want-to-look-at-a-graph-part-2.markdown

 [Chernoff faces are not pre-attentive](http://www.research.ibm.com/people/c/cjmorris/publications/Chernoff_990402.pdf).
-The important point is that even though we can, given enough time, make precise judgements of face proportions, the values don't jump at us: we have to
-@bold{read} faces in the same way we would read numbers from a spreadsheet.
+The important point is that even though we can, given enough time, make precise judgements of face proportions, the values don't jump at us: we have to *read* faces in the same way we would read numbers from a spreadsheet.
 And, if the encoding forces me to read, then it's not a visual encoding at all.
 If they were visual, we'd just stick with spreadsheet rows in the first place!